 Always prioritize for intellect if you can.
 If you get some gear that has spirit on it, don’t fret.
 While spirit does zippo for mages, if it also has intellect on it, it is an upgrade.
 As more gear becomes diversified for healers versus casters, it’ll be considered better if you let healers in your group roll over you on spirit items, but for now, anything that has more intellect should be something you pick.
 Intellect/stamina gear is fairly plentiful from quests, however.
 Secondary stats like haste are rarer at this level, even if you do dungeons.
 However, due to Blizzard re-itemizing a lot of lower-level gear you should be seeing more gear with hit and crit.
 Now that you are actually receiving gear that may have those stats on it, why don’t we talk about why they are good for you.

 A baddie that is 3 levels higher than you or is “boss level” will require a lot more hit on your gear to cast spells at them reliably.
 I’m sure you’ve seen a spell miss before – if you run a combat text add-on or use the in-game scrolling combat text, you’ll sometimes see “MISS!” next to the spell icon.
 That means that math that goes on behind the scenes determined that your spell didn’t actually hit the mob in that encounter.
 Hit is not as crucial now if you’re questing or doing level-appropriate dungeons/PVP, as most of those mobs will be within 3 levels of you.
 But any little bit of hit you get on your gear is good and will continue to become more important as you get higher in levels.
+There is a 1 percent miss chance that will always be there, no matter how much hit you have but you can come as close to that one percent as you can.

-Crit (rating) is a little more important or less important depending on what spec you choose but for right now, all specs consider it a good thing to have.
+Crit is a little more important or less important depending on what spec you choose but for right now, all specs consider it a good thing to have.
 Crit increases your chance that you will have a critical strike with your spells.
 If your spell hits for 300 damage baseline, a crit is that same spell hitting for some portion of its damage over what it already hits for.
 So you might crit for 700 on an enemy.
-Intellect already provides a boost to your crit, but straight critical rating on your gear also does as well.
+Intellect already provides a boost to your crit, but straight critical strike on your gear also does as well.